-Based on our evaluation of habitat degradation and loss due to impacts from the threat of human activities (e.g., development; trash dumping; introduction of nonnative fish) and the effects of predation by nonnative fish we conclude there is sufficient information to develop a proposed listing rule for this species due to the present and threatened destruction, alteration, or curtailment of its habitat and range, and the threat of the release of nonnative fish in any one of the four known pools.
-In addition, overcollection by the aquarium hobby market and impacts to anchialine pools from swimming and bathing are potential threats to Palaemonella burnsi.
-Both the NAR and the Park prohibit the collection of the species and the disturbance of the pools.
-However, enforcement of these prohibitions is difficult and the negative effects from the introduction of nonnative fish are extensive and happen quickly.
+Based on our evaluation of habitat degradation and loss due to impacts from the threat of human activities (e.g., development; trash dumping; introduction of nonnative fish) and the effects of predation by nonnative fish, we conclude there is sufficient information to develop a proposed listing rule for this species due to the present and threatened destruction, alteration, or curtailment of its habitat and range, and the threat of the release of nonnative fish into any one of the four known pools where Palaemonella burnsi occurs.
+In addition, overcollection by the aquarium hobby market and impacts to anchialine pools from swimming and bathing are potential threats to the species.
+Both the NAR and the Park prohibit the collection of P. burnsi and disturbance of the pools.
+However, enforcement of these prohibitions is difficult and the negative effects from the introduction of nonnative fish could still quickly and suddenly occur.
 We find that this species is warranted for listing throughout all its range, and, therefore, find that it is unnecessary to analyze whether it is threatened or endangered in a significant portion of its range.